GaruVA/wctsystem-collector/README.md

 ## WCTSystem Collector

 ### Repository Overview
 This repository contains the WCTSystem Collector project, written in TypeScript.
-It is a mobile application designed to help residents manage their waste disposal efficiently by providing real-time information about smart waste bins.
+It is a mobile application designed to help drivers manage their waste collection routes efficiently by providing real-time optimized routing, interactive map interfaces, and in-app reporting features.

 ### Installation
 1. **Clone the repository:**